alsuren/interview-2022-10-31/slides.md

 ???

-* Nothing to see here.
-This is just a map of the landscape.
+* Map of the landscape.
-* Look into each piece separately.
+* Will dig into:
+  * Growth Device
+  * Server Infrastructure.

 ---